ejaxon/ejaxon.github.io/reading.md

 25. A Nazareth Manifesto: Being With God.
 Samuel Wells. #my2019reading
 26. The Subtle Knife: His Dark Materials Book 2.
 Philip Pullman (@PhilipPullman). #my2019reading
 27. The Art of Gathering: How We Meet and Why It Matters.
 Priya Parker (@priyaparker). #my2019reading
+28. Democracy May Not Exist, But We'll Miss It When It's Gone.
+Astra Taylor (@astradisastra). #my2019reading

 # 2018